 Problem Explanation Toolbars and windows are not visible when the add-in is opened, or ArcGIS Desktop fails to open.
 The startup position of toolbars, windows, and other ArcGIS Desktop components is defined in the "Normal.mxt" file.
 Occasionally toolbars and windows may not be visible due to this startup document template (Normal.mxt).
-Generally the solution to these kinds of problems is to delete this file and let ArcGIS Desktop re-create a new default Normal.mxt file.
+Generally, the solution to these kinds of problems is to delete this file and let ArcGIS Desktop re-create a new default Normal.mxt file.
 Tip : Re-name or make a backup copy of the file before deleting it.
-On Windows 7 and Windows 10 computers, "Normal.mxt" is located in "C:\Users\ <user>\AppData\Roaming\ESRI\Desktop10.5\ ArcMap\Templates"</user> The error message "No matching images found" appears.
+On Windows 7 and Windows 10 computers, "Normal.mxt" is located in "C:\Users\ <user>\AppData\Roaming\ESRI\Desktop10.7.1\ ArcMap\Templates"</user> The error message "No matching images found" appears.
 You clicked the Search Image Tool and clicked your map in the ESRI data frame, but no image appears in the Image Viewer window and the message "No matching images found" appears on the Status Bar.
 You might not have available images for the area you clicked -or- You may have clicked the map outside of the region covered by your images.
 The Add Image to Map button is unavailable (not clickable).
-The Pictometry Image Driver might not have installed properly.
-Install or re-install the Pictometry Image Driver.
-See "Installing and configuring the Pictometry Image Driver for ArcMap" on page 3.
+Make sure that you are viewing an ortho image

 Problem Explanation The current image isn't added to the data frame after you clicked the Add Image to Map button.
-You might be running and old version of the Pictometry add-in.
-To check this, open the Add-In Manager and see if the Pictometry for ArcGIS Desktop - CONNECT version number is 10.4.1.0 or earlier.
+You might be running an old version of the Pictometry add-in.
+To check this, open the Add-In Manager and see if the Pictometry for ArcGIS Desktop - CONNECT version number is 10.7.1 or earlier.
 If so, follow these steps to fix the problem: From the Add-In Manager, delete the current add-in.
-(See "Removing an older version of the add-in" on page 28.)
+(See "Removing an older version of the add-in" on page 23.)
 2. Close ArcMap.
 Open Windows Task Manager (press CTRL + ALT + DEL) and end the ArcGISCacheMgr.exe process.
 4. Install the new Pictometry add-in.
 Run ArcMap again.
 The Add-In Manager should show the new version.